eymeen/eymeen/README.md

 > [!NOTE]
 > You'll notice that I have 0 contributions on Fridays after August 2023.
 See why I did that and the importance of doing it [**here**](https://github.com/eymeen/friday)

+> [!NOTE]
+> I've joined github in 2017, all the previous years are just drawings and not real commits

 <!--
 READ THIS:
 https://patorjk.com/software/taag/